 MULTI MEMBER DISTRIBUTIONS

-If your LLC is multi-member profits will be divided in line with what percentage of the company each person owns.
+If your LLC is multi-member, profits will be divided in line with what percentage of the company each member owns.
 This detail should be established in the LLC operating agreement and the percentage that each member owns is called their capital account.